Floriana: Government

 Floriana is a leading administrative centre, hosting the Ministry and Dept of Education, the Ministry for Resources and Rural Affairs, Police Headquarters and the Public Works Dept, The Licensing and Testing Office, and Land Transport Directorate of Transport Malta, as well as other financial and commercial companies spread around the former Colonial Administrative Area of Belt-is-Sebħ.
 The National Audit Office along with the Department of Contracts and the Malta Environment and Planning Authority, are located in two ravelins, Notre Dame and St. Francis, respectively.

 The Floriana Local Council was established in 1993 along with Malta's other local councils to administer the town.
 It is located at Emmanuel S. Tonna Square.
-The following people have served as mayor since the post was created in 1994: